PPI Wallets Explained: Types, Benefits, Features & Top PPI Wallets in India (2026)

 How to use PPI Wallets?

-Make Purchases: Use the wallet for outline or offline transactions at a supported merchant
+2. Make Purchases: Use the wallet for in-store or offline transactions at a supported merchant

-Withdraw Cash: If allowed to withdraw money, from ATM or POS machines
+4. Withdraw Cash: If allowed to withdraw money from the ATM or POS machines

 Benefits of using the PPI Wallets